Moorooka

 Moorooka has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 26 projects likely affecting the region.
-Notable initiatives include Cross River Rail - Moorooka Station Upgrade, 25-storey Yeerongpilly Green Tower, European Train Control System (ETCS), and Beaudesert Road Shopping Centre Extensions.
-Relevant projects are listed below.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified 26 projects potentially affecting this region.
+Notable ones include Cross River Rail - Moorooka Station Upgrade, Yeerongpilly Green Tower (25-storeys), European Train Control System (ETCS), and Beaudesert Road Shopping Centre Extensions.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.